superhylia/corner/src/posts/2025/mgs4/mgs4.md

 ---
 title: 'Metal Gear Solid 4: Guns of the Patriots: The Petals Live On'
-description: "Guns of the Patriots is \"Metal Gear\" at its finest: overambitious, wordy, expressive, emotional, and ever-striving to make an impression.
+description: "*Guns of the Patriots* is \"Metal Gear\" at its finest: overambitious, wordy, expressive, emotional, and ever-striving to make an impression.
 I wish I could actually play it."
 discover:
   description: "Guns of the Patriots is \"Metal Gear\" at its finest: overambitious, wordy, expressive, emotional, and ever-striving to make an impression.
 I wish I could actually play it."
 date: 2024-01-11